denglerchr/Mosquitto.jl/README.md

 # Connect to a broker using tls and username/password authetication.
 # The CA certificate can be downloaded from the mosquitto page https://test.mosquitto.org/ssl/mosquitto.org.crt
-# The connect function will not start a network loop in parallel, loop is triggered manually later.
+# The connect function must be used only after tls_set.
 client = Client()
 const cafilepath = ... # add path to ca certificate here tls_set(client, cafilepath)